rodolfo-terriquez/workflowy-local-mcp/README.md

    - **macOS**: `.dmg` file
    - **Windows**: `.msi` or `.exe` installer

+2. **macOS users**: The app is unsigned, so you'll need to bypass Gatekeeper:
+   - **Option 1**: Right-click the app → select "Open" → click "Open" in the dialog
+   - **Option 2**: Run `xattr -cr /path/to/Workflowy\ Local\ MCP.app` in Terminal
+   - If you see "damaged and can't be opened", use Option 2

-2. Open the app and enter your Workflowy API key
+3. Open the app and enter your Workflowy API key
    - Get one at [workflowy.com/api-reference](https://beta.workflowy.com/api-reference/)

-3. Go to the **Setup** tab and follow the instructions for your MCP client (Claude Code, Claude Desktop, Cursor, or any app that supports MCP)
+4. Go to the **Setup** tab and follow the instructions for your MCP client (Claude Code, Claude Desktop, Cursor, or any app that supports MCP)

-4. Restart your MCP client — the Workflowy tools are now available
+5. Restart your MCP client — the Workflowy tools are now available

 ## Available Tools